The 2023 Award Categories

 Award winners may be self-nominated or nominated by another party.

-Entrants should provide evidence of innovation and impact.
+Entrants should provide evidence of at least one of the following:

 The Glasgow Business Award for Innovation in Business

-This category is open to all businesses that have successfully developed innovative products, technologies or services; adapted an existing one for new markets, or have developed innovative business processes, models or ways of doing business around the circular economy.
+This category is open to all businesses that have successfully developed innovative products, technologies or services; adapted an existing one for new markets, or have developed innovative business processes, models or ways of doing business.

 Entrants will show a high degree of creativity and dynamism and will be exploring ways to exploit their innovation to its fullest potential.
-They must be able to clearly demonstrate the adoption of circular economy business principles, that there was a demand for the innovation and that it has proved successful in line with the objectives set.
+They must be able to clearly demonstrate that there was a demand for the innovation and that it has proved successful in line with the objectives set.

 The judges will be looking for evidence of:

-- Creation of a new innovative product, process or service, or a new way of working or adaption of an existing development within the circular economy in the last three years.
+- Creation of a new innovative product, process or service, or a new way of working or adaption of an existing development within the last three years.

 - Clear written description of the development (layman’s terms as far as possible) and its background, including any details of protection obtained.

-- Commercial relevance of the development and actual or projected commercial success, demonstrating how this initiative has helped future proof the business.
+- Commercial relevance of the development and actual or projected commercial success.

 The Glasgow Business Award for International Trade